Zhang-Xiyue/Zhang-Xiyue.github.io/_pages/about.md

 My current research mainly focuses on trustworthy deep learning, formal modeling and verification.

 News

 ======

+* August 2022: Our paper "Towards a Unifying Logical Framework for Neural Networks" is accepted by ICTAC 2022.
 * June 2022: Our paper "Extracting Weighted Finite Automata from Recurrent Neural Networks for Natural Languages" is accpeted by ICFEM 2022.